grahamwaters/GnomansLand/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## An Outline of the Game
-The game is split into phases that the player guides their gnome population through.
-Each phase represents a different challenge for the reinforcement learning agents to master before the next one begins; however, they could fail and the game would start over.
-The phases begin with: Emergence.
+The gameflow is divided into six phases, each with its own unique and novel challenge for the gnomes.
+These different challenges for the reinforcement learning agents are to build their mastery (ideally) before the next chapter begins; however, if the population does not learn the necessary skills before the chapter ends, they could be annihilated resulting in a game over scenario.

 ![Product Name Screen Shot][panel1]
 ![Product Name Screen Shot][panel2]